rki-mf1/VirusWarn-Flu/README.md

 refh3n2                  Path to the reference sequence for H3N2.
                          Otherwise A/Darwin/6/2021 (EPI_ISL_1563628) is used.
                          [ default: '' ]
+refh3n2                  Path to the reference sequence for Victoria.
+                         Otherwise B/Brisbane/60/2008 (KX058884.1) is used.
+                         [ default: '' ]
 metadata                 The path to a metadate file for the sequences with collection dates.
                          Required to generate a heatmap in the report.
                          [ default: '' ]
 subtype                  If the input fasta file only contains sequences of one subtype,
                          define the subtype to choose the right references and tables.
-                         The options are H1N1 and H3N2 for Influenza A, Victoria and Yamagata for Influenza B.
+                         The options are H1N1 and H3N2 for Influenza A, Victoria for Influenza B.
                          [ default: 'H1N1' ]
 psl                      The parameter enables to generate a PSL file with an alignment if set to true.
                          If set to false, the step is skipped.